JennEYoon/geo-ml/rainforest/writeup1/plans.md

 ### Write-up 3, Overview for lay audience:
  * Explain Area of Interest, JSON file format.
  * Explain history, politics, rainfall dependency on the trees.
+ * Add historical older images from LanSat.
- * Movie of deforestation from Planet, add music and detailed comparison time snap-shots.
+ * Later -- My own version of deforestation movie, add music and detailed comparison time snap-shots, voice over and pause at major changes.
- * Add to it with newer data I am working on.
+ * Later -- Add to it with newer data I am working on.
- * Add historical older data from LanSat images.

 ### Experiment and Write-up 4: auto-labelling:
  * Try auto-labelling other time period images using trained models.
  * Predict labels, pretrained weights in .pkl file.
 No need to fine tune.
- * Need to manually label some images in order to get training set.
-Model assisted label?
-OK for test set.
+ * Need to manually label some images in order to get test set.
  * Yes but need ground truth to be sure, Me label 500-2000 images should do it (validation set), make sure to have enough of all classes.

 > Apply to Planet Labs after this step

  * Then go back and improve training model.
 Iterate back and forth.
  * Source image in Kaggle had way more primary forest class than other classes.
-Think of ways to balance class samples.
+   - Think of ways to balance class samples.
 Does it matter?
  * Infrared channel uses?

 ### Write-up 5: Economic ML anlaysis: